markhoward02/markhoward02.com/content/about.md

 games.
 I've been learning microcontroller programming with Arduino and Raspberry Pi in my spare time.
 Also, I love experimenting with new recipes in the kitchen.

+Also check out [**Grocery Board:**](https://groceryboard.io).
+This is an app that I developed with my wife for shared shopping lists and meal planning.
+It's available on iOS, Android, Windows, and as a PWA.

 ### My Work History

 After I worked a few junior engineering jobs, I became a contractor for a small